SeanSnake93/Flask_Book/README.md

 ##### Activate or Deactivate Jenkins

 Returning to the SHH I needed to activate Jenkins to start the build process. <br />
-By using the following command...
+By using the following command we can stop and start Jenkins as we see fit...

-sudo su

-This will take you to the root user.
-It is here where you can edit the current status of your Jenkins machine.
-The functions used to do this is as follows...

-(root user) sudo systemctl status jenkins
+*sudo systemctl status jenkins*

-(root user) sudo systemctl start jenkins
+*sudo systemctl start jenkins*

-(root user) sudo systemctl restart jenkins
+*sudo systemctl restart jenkins*

-(root user) sudo systemctl stop jenkins
+*sudo systemctl stop jenkins*

 ##### Web Hooks